 Who says road trips require a car?
-With a landscape that includes mountain highlands, river valleys, rugged seacoasts, low-lying farm dykelands and historic towns, cycling is an invigorating way to get up close and personal with Nova Scotia.
+With a landscape that includes rolling highlands, river valleys, rugged seacoasts, low-lying farm dykelands and historic towns, cycling is a perfect way to discover Nova Scotia.

 Celtic Shores Coastal Trail

-This 92-kilometre trail stretches from Port Hastings to the town of Inverness on the west coast of Cape Breton Island, with many trail entries along the way.
-The gentle route meanders along a dramatic coastline through woodlands, beside streams, and into towns and villages.
-Highlights include warm-water beaches, the Celtic Music Interpretive Centre, the Glenora Distillery, museums and the not-to-be-missed Cabot Links and Cabot Cliffs golf courses in Inverness.
+This 92-kilometre trail stretches from Port Hastings to the town of Inverness on the west coast of Cape Breton Island and has many trail entry spots along the way.
+This gentle route meanders along a dramatic coastline through woodlands and towns and villages.
+Highlights include warm-water ocean beaches, the Celtic Music Interpretive Centre, Glenora Distillery, museums and the not-to-be-missed Cabot Links and Cabot Cliffs golf courses in Inverness.

-Are you up (and then down) for a challenging ride?
+Are you up for a challenging ride?
 This 300-kilometre trek will take you through some of the most spectacular scenery found in Canada.
-Discover seaside towns, artisan galleries and unique restaurants along the way.
-Pump up your tires in Baddeck and then ride a route that Lonely Planet calls one of the world’s top 10 cycling destinations.
+Discover seaside towns, artisan galleries, and stop for photos at each of the look-offs as you experience a cycling route that Lonely Planet calls one of the world’s top 10 cycling destinations.